 If you have been attacked, ransomware infections will encrypt the personal documents found on the victim’s computer, then displays a message which offers to decrypt the data if payment in Bitcoin or another cryptocurrency is made.
 The instructions are usually placed on the victim’s desktop in a text or HTML file or pop-up window.

-Here are a few ransom note that are displayed when a computer is infected with malware:
+Here are a few ransom notes that are displayed when a computer is infected with ransomware: